Spectral Form Factor of a Quantum Spin Glass: Introduction

 Quantum spin glasses provide one well-established context to explore these questions, since they exhibit a rich phenomenology associated with the inability to fully thermalize~\cite{Binder1986Spin,Mezard1987,Fischer1991,Nishimori2001,Castellani2005Spin,Mezard2009,Stein2013} In this paper, we determine the spectral statistics of an analytically tractable spin glass model, the quantum $p$-spherical model.
 We find that up to times polynomial in the system size, the Hamiltonian can effectively be described as approximately block-diagonal.
 Each block behaves as a random matrix independent of the others, and the number of blocks depends on the energy per particle.
 At high energies, there is only one block and the system is ergodic.
 Below a critical energy density, the Hamiltonian breaks into exponentially many blocks --- the average number of blocks jumps discontinuously from the high energy regime and then decreases as the energy density decreases further.
 We establish these results via a path integral computation of the spectral form factor (SFF), which measures correlations between pairs of energy levels~\cite{saad2019semiclassical,babyUniverse,Winer_2020,PhysRevE.72.046207,yiming}.

-In the remainder of the introduction, we give some physical context by reviewing the spectral form factor and mean-field spin glasses.
-We then summarize our results in more detail and discuss implications.
+In the remainder of the introduction, we give some physical context by reviewing the spectral form factor and mean-field spin glasses, and then summarize our results.
 In Sec.~\ref{sec:overview_PSM}, we review the $p$-spherical model in detail.
 In Sec.~\ref{sec:ergodic_ramp}, we calculate the SFF of this model in the high-temperature ergodic regime, and in Sec.~\ref{sec:nonergodic_ramp}, we do so in the non-ergodic regime.
 Finally, in Sec.~\ref{sec:HigherMoments}, we investigate higher-moment analogues of the SFF.
+We then discuss implications of these results and directions for future work in Sec.~\ref{sec:conclusion}.